KartoffelChipss/LifeStealZ/README.md

 reviveuseCommands:
 # - "say &player& revived &target&"

+gracePeriod:
+  # If a grace period should be enabled
+  enabled: false
+  # The time in seconds, the grace period should last
+  duration: 60
+  # If the end of the grace period should be announced
+  announce: true
+  # If a sound should be played, when the grace period ends
+  playSound: true

+  # Should a player be able to take damage from players during the grace period
+  damageFromPlayers: false
+  # Should a player be able to deal damage to players during the grace period
+  damageToPlayers: false
+  # Should a player be able to use hearts during the grace period
+  useHearts: false
+  # Should a player be able to loose hearts during the grace period (if set to false, the killer will also not gain a heart)
+  looseHearts: false
+  # Should a player be able to gain hearts during the grace period
+  gainHearts: false

+  # Custom commands to be executed when the grace period starts
+  startCommands:
+  # - "say The grace period for &player& has started"

+  # Custom commands to be executed when the grace period ends
+  endCommands:
+  # - "say The grace period for &player& has ended"

 heartGainCooldown:
   # A cooldown for how often people can gain a heart.
   enabled: false